relaybox/relaybox/README.md

 <h2 id="connecting-to-the-platform">Connecting to the platform</h2>

-The offline platform emulator is intended for use alongside <a href="https://relaybox.net/docs/api-reference/relaybox-client">RelayBox Client</a> and <a href="https://relaybox.net/docs/api-reference/relaybox-rest">RelayBox REST</a> SDKs.
+The offline platform emulator is intended for use alongside <a target="blank" href="https://relaybox.net/docs/api-reference/relaybox-client">RelayBox Client</a> and <a target="blank" href="https://relaybox.net/docs/api-reference/relaybox-rest">RelayBox REST</a> SDKs.
 To connect to the offline platform, simply initialize a new instance of the RelayBox class, setting the `offline` options as follows.

 ```
 const relayBox = new RelayBox({